Skip to main content

 • Xanthelasma - fatty deposits in the eyelids.

-See the separate leaflet called Familial Hypercholesterolaemia.
+See the separate leaflet called Familial hypercholesterolaemia.

 Continue reading below

 Hyperlipidaemia can be treated both by eating a healthy diet and by taking a medicine to reduce your cholesterol level.
 It is also very important to lower any other risk factors for cardiovascular diseases, such as doing regular physical activity and not smoking.
-See the separate leaflet called Cardiovascular Disease (Atheroma) for more information.
+See the separate leaflet called Cardiovascular disease (Atheroma) for more information.

 Diet

 Changing from an unhealthy diet to a healthy diet can reduce a cholesterol level.
 However, dietary changes alone rarely lower a cholesterol level enough to change a person's risk of cardiovascular disease from a high-risk category to a lower-risk category.
 A healthy diet has other benefits too, apart from reducing the level of cholesterol.
-See also the separate leaflet called Healthy Eating.
+See also the separate leaflet called Healthy eating.

 Medication

 If you are at high risk of developing a cardiovascular disease then medication is usually advised along with advice to tackle any lifestyle issues, including diet.
 Medication can be used to lower your cholesterol or triglyceride level, usually with a statin medicine.
 Read more about statins and other lipid-lowering medicines for further details.
+Most medication is taken by mouth, but there is some newer medications (for example, evolocumab and incliseran) which are given by injection.
+They are usually prescribed by specialists rather than by GPs.

 Further reading and references